irfanhakim-as/orked/README.md

 ### Passwordless access

 > [!NOTE]
-> This script requires the `PasswordAuthentication` SSH configuration option to be set to `yes` on all of the Kubernetes nodes in the cluster.
-They may be turned back to `no` after the script completes.
+> This script requires the `PasswordAuthentication` SSH configuration option to be set to `yes` (default) on all of the Kubernetes nodes in the cluster.
+They may be updated to `no` after the script completes for better security.

 - This script sets up the Login node for passwordless SSH access to all the nodes in the Kubernetes cluster.